PUBLIC BETA — v0.5 ON PYPI · APACHE 2.0

 Inline guardrail sidecar

 Per-pod sidecar over Unix domain socket.
 Composes after PII redaction so the guardrail engine never sees raw sensitive data.
 Jailbreak defence, off-topic refusal, output safety rails.
-Pluggable interface lets you swap in commercial classifiers in v0.4.
+Pluggable interface lets you swap in commercial classifiers.

 Adversarial-testing runner